-Application : Applied

-Explanation on : application of the practice The key features of the Risk Management Framework are set out in the Statement on Risk Management and Internal Control as presented in the Annual Report 2019.
+Explanation on application of the The key features of the Risk Management Framework are set out in the Statement on Risk Management and Internal Control as presented in the Annual Report 2020.

+practice presented in the Annual Report 2020.

-Explanation for : departure
+Explanation for departure :

+departure

-Large companies are regu ired to complete the columns below.
+• red to complete the columns below.
 Non-large companies are encouraged

-to complete the columns i
+to complete the colum ins be elow.

 Measure :

+Measure :

-Timeframe :
+Measure Timeframe :